Measuring time in a timeless universe

 Other authors have noticed this problem as well; for instance, Adlam \cite{adlam2022watching} summarises it as follows: \textit{`Indeed it is common for applications of the [Page– Wootters] formalism to represent the clock as non-interacting \textellipsis no provision [is] made for observers to actually obtain time readings from the clock.'}

 In this work, we provide such a provision: we show that clocks are measurable within the Page–Wootters construction because the model allows for measurers (in particular, \textit{timers}) to read the time from the clock.
-For this, the assumption that the clock is non-interacting has to be relaxed, but as we will demonstrate, this does not imply a violation of unitarity.
-In our model, clocks and timers invariably evolve unitarily relative to clock time due to the specific form of their interactions.
-Thus, the assumption that the clock does not interact with the rest of the universe turns out to be a sufficient but not a necessary constraint for the Page–Wootters construction, as has been noted by other authors in different contexts --- see, for instance, \cite{giovannetti2015quantum,smith2019quantizing,castro-ruiz2020quantum,smith2020quantum,rijavec2023robustness}.
+For this, the assumption that the clock is non-interacting has to be relaxed, but this does not imply a violation of unitarity.
+As we will demonstrate, the clock and timer will invariably evolve unitarily relative to the clock time.

-Consequently, the theoretical clocks in the Page–Wootters construction can be measured and, thus, effectively model the behaviour of both naturally occurring clocks, such as the cosmic microwave background, and artificial clocks, like watches and timers – because, after all, both kinds of clocks tend to be measured often.